Paediatrics

 The Rocker Bottom Foot

-If you try to dorsiflex the foot before correcting the varus/adductus, or if you force dorsiflexion against a tight Achilles, you break the midfoot.
-The foot looks flat, but the calcaneus is still in equinus.
-This is a disaster.
-Stick to the sequence.
+If you try to dorsiflex the foot before completely correcting the varus/adductus, or if you force dorsiflexion against a tight Achilles without performing a tenotomy, you will break the midfoot.
+The foot looks flat to the untrained eye, but the calcaneus remains fixed in equinus.
+This is an iatrogenic disaster.
+Stick to the sequential CAVE principles.

 Conclusion